 logging.info("Snowflake connection closed")

-The above code successfully loads the component data of JIRA to Snowflake data warehouse.
-You can choose what columns and what data that you require, or you can get the whole data itself by creating the corresponding columns in the data warehouse.
+The above code successfully loads Jira component data into the Snowflake data warehouse.
+You can select specific columns and data as needed or import the entire dataset by creating the corresponding columns in the data warehouse.

 PROJECTPROJECT_COMPONENTPROJECT_ROLESPROJECT_VERSIONS